What is the Best Car Air Purifier?

-- If you are purchasing an air purifier exclusively for you car, then just about any air purifier on the market which claims to be a “car air purifier” will likely provide you with all of the coverage you need.
+If you are purchasing an air purifier exclusively for your car, then just about any air purifier on the market which claims to be a “car air purifier” will likely provide you with all of the coverage you need.

-- If you purchase a portable air purifier, then you may want to find a unit which can cover a greater area that your standard car air purifier, as this will make your unit more helpful in more settings.
-Your portable unit will be able to clean your car’s air, and if you purchase a machine with a larger coverage area, you may be able to clean your bedroom’s air for when you sleep, which can provide a cost savings (as opposed to purchasing an air purifier for you car, and then a separate unit for your home).
+If you purchase a portable air purifier, then you may want to find a unit that can cover a greater area than your standard car air purifier, as this will make your unit more helpful in more settings.
+Your portable unit will be able to clean your car’s air, and if you purchase a machine with a larger coverage area, you may be able to clean your bedroom’s air for when you sleep, which can provide a cost savings (as opposed to purchasing an air purifier for your car, and then a separate unit for your home).

-- Although most air purifiers seem to last forever, things can sometimes go wrong.
-This is where it is important to find an air purifier which has a warranty.
-Although many air purifiers for you car are relatively cheap, it is a nice added bonus to have the safety net of a warranty.
+Although most air purifiers seem to last forever, things can sometimes go wrong.
+This is where it is important to find an air purifier that has a warranty.
+Although many air purifiers for your car are relatively cheap, it is a nice added bonus to have the safety net of a warranty.

 WHAT IS THE DIFFERENCE BETWEEN A HEPA FILTER AND AN AIR IONIZER?